-Historically a debtor’s representative with his own firm Furaz now operates under the Justice Matters name.
-His experience as a debtor’s representative has given him valuable negotiating experience and this is one of the reasons Furaz handles almost all of our clients Settlement Conferences and his settlement rate is in excess of 85% of cases heard.
+Historically a debtor’s representative with his own firm, Furaz now operates under the Justice Matters banner.
+His experience as a debtor’s representative has given him valuable negotiating experience and this is one of the reasons his settlement rate is in excess of 85% of cases heard.

 Paralegals are legal professionals who are permitted to provide legal services within permitted areas of practice such as the Small Claims Court, the Landlord and Tenant Board and the Provincial Offences Court to name just a few.

 In 2007, Ontario became the first jurisdiction in North America to license independent paralegals who, like lawyers, are regulated by the Law Society of Upper Canada.